jhonnyred/Estrutura_de_dados/README.md

 #### Main

 ### 📁 lista_ligada
 Some exercises about linked list.
+At first kinda difficult to get the node class and its functionally, but very awesome to learn as well.
 #### Listaligada
+#### No
+#### Main

 ### 📁 pilhas